isl/xPaths/README.md

 SourceAnalyzer is a webapp providing RESTful web services to analyze xml files (xml or xsd) and obtain all available xpaths.

 ## Build - Deploy - Run
+This project is a Maven project, providing all the libs in pom.xml.
-Folders src, web and lib contain all the files needed to build the web app and create a war file.
+Folders src, web contain all the files needed to build the web app and create a war file.
 You may use any application server that supports war files.
 (Has been tested with Apache Tomcat versions 5,6,7,8).

 ## Configuration